Families living in poor rural and overcrowded urban

-Dengue fever is a potentially deadly tropical infection with symptoms that range from a mild fever to severe headaches and muscular pain.
-Although reported cases of dengue fever are increasing worldwide, some countries have experienced particularly sharp rises in the number of people becoming infected by the virus, which is spread by mosquitoes.
+Dengue fever is a potentially deadly tropical infection.
+Dengue symptoms range from a mild fever to severe headaches and muscular pain.
+Although reported cases of dengue fever are increasing worldwide, some countries have experienced particularly sharp rises in the number of people becoming infected by the dengue virus, which is spread by mosquitoes.
 In Brazil, dengue fever has become the country's fastest-spreading disease, and families living in the country's poorest regions are often at the highest risk.

 A Widespread Problem